 Fyrentennimar swallowed whole the last cowering goblin and turned about.
-Reptilian eyes narrowed, shooting glaring beams even
+Reptilian eyes narrowed, shooting glaring beams even under the light of day.
+Almost immediately, those beams focused directly on Cadderly.

 "Well done, mighty wyrm!"
 Cadderly cried out, hoping that his guess might be wrong, that the dragon might still be caught within a goodly moral code.